-Note: Refer to RPTO Theoretical Examination via Online Chapter 8.
+Note. - Refer to RPTO Theoretical Examination via Online Chapter 8.

+- 7.1.2 The examination shall comprise depending on the course taken, as following:

+- a) a minimum of 60 questions for RCoC-B

+- b) 30 questions for module 2

+- c) 30 questions for A2 RCoC.

+- 7.1.3 The examination questions will be in the following formats:

+- a) The examination may be electronic but must be of a closed book format (except when questions require reference to charts, or other sources of specific aeronautical information).

+- 7.1.4 The duration of the examination shall be, depending on the course taken, as following:

+- a) RCoC-B: 90 minutes

+- b) Module 2: 45 minutes

+- c) A2 RCoC: 45 minutes

-- 7.1.2 The examination shall comprise a minimum of 40 questions on each subject required, or 30 questions for A2 RCoC, as stated in item 5.2.2. - 7.1.3 The examination questions will be in the following formats: - a) The examination may be electronic but must be of a closed book format (except when questions require reference to charts, or other sources of specific aeronautical information). - 7.1.4 The duration of the examination shall be 90 minutes for each subject.
-Any candidate with a recognised disability or additional needs (e.g., dyslexia or dyspraxia) should be granted an extra 10% of the allocated assessment time to complete the examination.
+Note. - Any candidate with a recognised disability or additional needs (e.g., dyslexia or dyspraxia) should be granted an extra 10% of the allocated assessment time to complete the examination.
 The candidates shall inform CAAM beforehand during application for examination and provide proof of his condition.